genboy/Festival/README.md

 - Create and manage area’s ingame
   (like WorldGuard/iProtector)

-    - Define cuboid area by tapping 2 positions
+    - Define area's by tapping 2 positions
+      - diagonal for cube
+      - radius for sphere
+      - diameter for sphere
     - create/delete/list area’s
     - add area description
     - whitelist players for the area